 Research shows that schools want more guidance on the quality of CPD they commission.
 In partnership with the Education Endowment Foundation, we’re scoping a project to design and test a system for teachers that will make it easier for them to find quality-assured CPD.

-The Wellcome CPD Challenge(opens in a new tab) is exploring what changes need to be made to the education system so that all teachers are entitled to take part in high-quality, predominantly subject-specific CPD.
+The Wellcome CPD Challenge is exploring what changes need to be made to the education system so that all teachers are entitled to take part in high-quality, predominantly subject-specific CPD.
 The three-year pilot study, which started in September 2018, is running in 40 schools across South Yorkshire.
-Read our report on progress during the first year.
+Read our reports on progress during the first and second [PDF 2.72MB] years.

 Read our reports: